rahayuda/Rahayuda/README.md

 ### Hi there 👋

 Right now, I'm sticking with GitHub as my go-to repository for all my program samples.
-I'm also keen on diving deeper into other GitHub functionalities down the road as part of my ongoing learning journey.
+I'm also keen on diving deeper into other GitHub functionalities in the future as part of my ongoing learning journey.

 <!--
 **rahayuda/rahayuda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.